sdyura/domination/RiskAI/README.txt

  - source/JRiskAI/custom_framework.txt
  - source/RiskBattleProbTable/BattleOutcomeTable.txt
  - source/TrainingDataConverter/AIPlayerFrameworkSettings.txt
-copy "ai-data" folder into the parent folder of Domination
+copy "ai-data" folder into the Domination install dir

 there seem to be 3 new AIs, from docs:
  - Scripted Framework: Creates a purely scripted implementation of the framework.